universal-meaning-map/docs/readme.md

 ### Note
 - An instance of an `abstraction-projection` in the system is currently referred to as `note`.

-- A `note` aims to represent an `abstraction` as accurately as possible, although is always the best effort.
+- A `note` aims to represent an `abstraction` as accurately as possible, although is always a best effort.
 - A `note` is made of a list of arbitrary lengths of `predicates`.
-A `predicate` is a quality or attribute of the `abstraction`.
+A `predicate` being a quality or attribute of the `abstraction`.
 - A `predicate` has the form of a key-value pair.
 The "key" is the `property` that can be understood as the how/verb/relationship/type...
 - A `note` is an [`IPLD`](https://ipld.io/docs/) object that points at other `IPLD` objects.

+### Property
+- A `property` (key) defines "how" the `note` relates to any other information (value)
+- The `property` in itself is a pointer to another `note`, that describes the semantic and type attributes of that `property`.
+This means that the meaning of how `notes` relate to other `notes` is always given by the users.
+- This also means that `properties` can be understood as "global" variables, but the "global" scope is not within a project but truly global.
+`Properties` are `self-describing` types that include a semantic and typing interface.

 ### CID - Content identifier
 - At any given time, a `note` is represented by a [`CID`](https://github.com/multiformats/cid).
 - A `CID` is a cryptographic hash of the `IPLD` object of a `note`.
 - A `CID`is an immutable reference to an `abstraction-projection`.
 - A CID looks like this: `baguqeeragkrzqs7df67d2qiwedqw56glsmwrssjhsp25mujxx5vdbu5yqbzq`

 ### IID - Intent identifier
 - While the `CID`allows us to reference a snapshot of an `abstraction`, we still need a way to reference the evolving idea of an `abstraction`, the `abstraction-intent`.